emqx/neuron-docs/en_US/getting-started/quick_start.md

 ![north-setting](../assets/north-setting.png)

-Step 3, Subscribe to Group.
+Step 3, Subscribe to group for MQTT.

 Click on any blank space in Device Card 1 in step 1 to go to the Subscribe to Group screen, as shown below.